bharti001/cryosparc-sherlock-installation/docs/LANE_SETUP.md

 ## Monitoring Jobs

 ### In CryoSPARC GUI
-Event log shows only YOUR jobs with clean output.
+Event log shows only YOUR jobs with clean output using qstat.

 ### From Command Line
 Check your jobs: